Navigation auf uzh.ch

 A key focus of the Classical Archaeology division is the integration and development of digital tools, such as artificial intelligence, for the study of ancient visual cultures and digital visualization-techniques (Corinna Reinhardt).
 This is further enhanced by the contributions of our senior assistant for digital archaeology, Eythan Levy, whose research centers on chronological modeling.

-An important pillat of our research is the long-term fieldwork project at Monte Iato in Sicily (Iaitas/Ietas).
-The project is embedded within numerous international and interdisciplinary cillaborations, with our on-site expertise and infrastructure serving as a dynamic research platform for a wide range of topics.
+An important pillar of our research is the long-term fieldwork project at Monte Iato in Sicily (Iaitas/Ietas).
+The project is embedded within numerous international and interdisciplinary collaborations, with our on-site expertise and infrastructure serving as a dynamic research platform for a wide range of topics.
 Under the supervision of Martin Mohr, annual campaigns – whether excavations or material studies – are conducted with findings regularly published.
 The current research primarily focuses on investigating the chronology of urbanization processes around the ancient agora.
-Students and researchers at all levels are actively engaged in fieldwork, participating in excavation campaigns and contributing research.
+Students and researchers at all levels are actively engaged in fieldwork, participating in excavation campaigns, and contributing research.
 For example, Agata Guirard is examining the transormation processes in the sacred topography of Iaitas/Ietas as part if her PhD dissertation.
 Meanwhile, Alexandra Tanner is focusing on architectural research specifically studying the so-called north hall complex and the structural development of the Agora.
 In their recently completed PhD-dissertations, Sabrina Fusetti has extensively studied the archaic-indigenous pottery and Eleonora Bechi produced the first study of the decorated walls and floors in sacred and public builidings.

 Additionally, our team enriches the division's profile with various research foci: